verrazzano/docs/content/en/docs/setup/install/multicluster.md

 In the Verrazzano UI on the admin cluster, you can view the following:

 - The managed clusters registered with this admin cluster.
-- VerrazzanoProjects located on this admin cluster, or any of its registered managed clusters, or both.
+- VerrazzanoProjects located on this admin cluster or any of its registered managed clusters, or both.
-- Applications located on this admin cluster, or any of its registered managed clusters, or both.
+- Applications located on this admin cluster or any of its registered managed clusters, or both.